 - e.
-The name, address, title, and a job description that includes the duties and responsibilities of each employee of the gaming enterprise at each gaming facility; - f.
-The name and addresses of the person who will be designated as a contact person for service of process, notice and other official correspondence from the regulatory agency over the next license period for each gaming facility; - g.
-A statement of any changes in the duties or designation of the primary management officials and key employees who will operate the gaming enterprise over the next license period; - h.
-A sworn statement that the gaming enterprise has complied with all federal and tribal laws relating to the health, safety and welfare of the public and employees along with copies of any controlling policies; - i.
-Written proof that the gaming enterprise has paid to the National Indian Gaming Commission such fees as federal law may require it to pay and will continue to do so; - j.
-A sworn statement that the gaming enterprise has complied with the Internal Revenue Codes and regulations, including written notice of customer winnings, and a statement that the gaming enterprise shall continue to obey all tribal and federal laws and shall hold the regulatory agency and the Tribe harmless for failure to do so; - k.
-A verified copy of the last annual audited financial report following the end of the gaming enterprise's last fiscal year; - 1.
-The number of full-time equivalent people, on an annualized basis, employed by the gaming enterprise at each gaming facility during the past twelve (12) months, together with a projection of the number of full-time equivalent people who are expected to be employed during the next license period; - m.
-The total gross revenue of the gaming enterprise attributable directly or indirectly to gaming activity over the preceding twelve (12) months; - n.
+Capital budget plan identifying what was expended during the prior twelve (12) months and what is planned for the next twelve (12) months; - f.
+The name and addresses of the person who will be designated as a contact person for service of process, notice and other official correspondence from the regulatory agency over the next year for each gaming facility; - g.
+A sworn statement that the gaming enterprise has complied with all Federal, State and Tribal laws relating to the health, safety and welfare of the public and employees along with copies of any controlling policies; - h.
+Written proof that the gaming enterprise has paid to the NIGC such fees as federal law may require it to pay and will continue to do so; - i.
+A sworn statement that the gaming enterprise has complied with the Internal Revenue Codes and regulations, including written notice of customer winnings, and a statement that the gaming enterprise shall continue to obey all Tribal and Federal laws and shall hold the regulatory agency and the Tribe harmless for failure to do so; - j.
+A verified copy of the last annual audited financial report following the end of the gaming enterprise's last fiscal year as well as an executive summary comparing the financial results to the prior year; - k.
+The number of full-time equivalent people, on an annualized basis, employed by the gaming enterprise at each gaming facility during the past twelve (12) months, together with a projection of the number of full-time equivalent people who are expected to be employed during the next license period; - l.
 A sworn statement that the gaming enterprise and all of its employees continue to consent to Tribal Court jurisdiction and service of process in all matters arising from the conduct of gaming activity.
-The required sworn statement shall be provided based on the consent given by applicants as per Section 10.04(p). - o.
-A sworn statement that the gaming enterprise has complied with the Bank Secrecy

-Act of the United States Code.
+The required sworn statement shall be provided based on the consent given by applicants as per Section 10.03 (q). - m.
+A sworn statement that the gaming enterprise has complied with the Bank Secrecy Act of the United States Code.